 The plan was to drive a new tunnel which was named “The Great East Drive”.
 This was later renamed as “The Tolgus Tunnel”.
 The planned starting point was from the eastern end of the workings on Great Lode, at the 252 fathom Level.
 This was under the Tolgus Mines in order to intersect the Tin zone.

-The tunnel was begun in 1920, a novel method of blasting was employed.
+The tunnel was begun during 1920, a novel method of blasting was employed.
 This involved firing onto a submarine net, which was then dragged back by a winch which is still in position in the tunnel.

 The tunnel was driven ENE around 1000 feet.
 At this point it intersected a 13 foot wide lode carrying 6.72% of Wolfram and 0.45% or 0.35% Sn of black Tin per ton.
 This also met a narrow E-W caunter vein on its northern margin.
 This Wolfram lode has been correlated with Great Lode, although that has never been definitively proven.